Comparing: AMD Ryzen 3 5300U vs Intel Core i9 11900F

 About Hardware AMD Ryzen 3 5300U

 Released in 2021, the AMD Ryzen 3 5300U is a Zen 2 architecture-based mobile processor designed for ultrabook laptops and power-efficient devices.
-It has 4 cores and 8 threads, with a base clock speed of 2.6 GHz and a boost of up to 3.8 GHz.
-With 7nm fabrication, the Ryzen 3 5300U offers a balance between high performance and power efficiency, with a TDP of 15W.
+The processor comes with a configuration of 4 cores and 8 threads, a base speed of 2.6 GHz, and can increase to 3.8 GHz through the Boost feature.
+With a 7nm fabrication process, the Ryzen 3 5300U offers excellent power efficiency without sacrificing performance, making it an ideal choice for mid-range laptops that prioritize a balance between battery life and performance.
+With a TDP of only 15W, this processor is perfect for thin and light laptop designs without the need for a bulky cooling system.

 Hardware Detail: